thirumurthis/Learnings/kafka/strimzi-kafka-mirrormaker2/notes_kraft.md

 ```

-- Deploy the topic using below command
+- To deploy the topic we can use below command

 ```
 $ kubectl --context kind-kafka-src -n kafka apply -f kafka-src-test-topic.yaml